HINT! CLICK ON PICTURE TO BE TAKEN DIRECTLY TO SUBMISSION GUIDELINES FOR EACH MARKET.

 Description

 Kristi Peterson Schoonover has been one of my most amazing finds in my exploration of speculative fiction.
 She has given me exceptional advice and has taken the time to communicate personally.
 Schoonover says: “There are two types of writing that I really love.
 Literary stories with prose that takes your breath away and transports you into another world.
 Then I also love to be scared, made uncomfortable and sometimes even shocked.
+34 Orchard is a new literary on-line journal that combines both.”

 Submission Hints

-“At 34 Orchard, we like dark, intense pieces that speak to a deeper truth.
+The website defines what they publish: “At 34 Orchard, we like dark, intense pieces that speak to a deeper truth.
 We’re not genre-specific; we just like scary, disturbing, unsettling, and sad.
 We like things we can’t put down and things that make us go “wow” when we’ve finished.
 But our main goal here at 34 Orchard is to publish the stuff we like to read, and you’re not in our heads.
 So, don’t over think it.
 Just submit.
 We are an international journal and welcome submissions from everyone, all over the world.”

 My Insights